The University of Tübingen specializes in the following areas of core research:

 The cell: a small entity in big need of research

 Countless biochemical processes have to mesh together within every cell of every living thing.
 Scientists are still far from understanding the details of these highly complex events.
-Researchers at Tübingen’s Interfaculty Institute for Biochemistry (IFIB), which belongs to the departments of Chemistry and Pharmacy as well as the Medical Faculty, examine the molecular mechanisms underlying these biological and biochemical processes.
+Researchers at Tübingen’s Interfaculty Institute for Biochemistry (IFIB), which belongs to the Faculty of Science as well as the Medical Faculty, examine the molecular mechanisms underlying these biological and biochemical processes.
 They also investigate how such processes are disrupted by disease.

 The biochemistry of body cells also plays a key role in infection.
 How do disease-causing viruses and bacteria manage to penetrate cells and hide from the immune system?
 Answers to questions such as these provide new approaches to the development of more effective treatments.

 Other fields of research in cell biochemistry are cell ageing and death, which are linked with cancer and degenerative diseases.